kgthegreat/kgthegreat.github.io/_posts/2016-08-10-deploy-go-lang-app-linux-server.md

 ### Steps

 * Get a VPS.
 I got one from Digital Ocean.
 Use this referral <a href="https://m.do.co/c/0e9b19aad9a9">link</a> to get some free credits for you and me.
-* Secure the VPS(Relatively speaking).
+* Secure the VPS(relatively speaking).
 Since my server was running Ubuntu, I followed this <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04">tutorial</a>
 * Cross compile your golang for the target OS and Architecture.
-More info <a href="http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5">here.</a>.
-More info <a href="https://golang.org/doc/install/source#environment">here</a> regarding OS and ARCH
+More info <a href="http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5">here</a>.
+More info <a href="https://golang.org/doc/install/source#environment">here</a> regarding OS and ARCH.

 {% highlight bash %}
 $ env GOOS=linux GOARCH=amd64 go build -v github.com/<github_id>/<project_path>